Efficient Shapley values computation for Boolean network models of gene regulation: Methodology

 \subsection{Shapley Values in Boolean Networks}

-In BNs, Shapley values can be used to quantify node importance by interpreting nodes as players in a game whose payoff reflects the activation of a designated \emph{target node} under different perturbations.
-The payoff function is defined over input configurations and derived from the value of the target node in the corresponding attractor.
+In Boolean networks, Shapley values can be used to quantify the importance of nodes in activating a designated \emph{target node}.
+The payoff function is defined on input configurations and determined by the value of the target node in the resulting attractor.

 \paragraph*{The Knock-out game} A preliminary version of the \emph{Knock-out game} was introduced by our earlier works \cite{pham2023preliminary, pham2024gene}.
-It is a coalition game-theoretic framework for quantifying node importance in BNs with respect to a designated target node.
 The method evaluates how disabling individual nodes affects the activation of the target under different input configurations.

 A Knock-out game is defined as a pair \( \langle \mathbb{B}_{n,m}, \texttt{T} \rangle \), where \( \mathbb{B}_{n,m} \) is a BN and \( \texttt{T} \) is an internal target node.
 The \textit{payoff function} \( v \) is determined by the value of \( \texttt{T} \) in the attractor reached from each input configuration \( S \), and is defined as